Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 Mainly to understand your preferences and guide you in choosing a new fragrance.
 Searching for the abstract "sweet" or "unusual" can confuse even a very experienced consultant, but naming the family you want will help you more accurately describe the fragrance you are looking for.

-The olfactory pyramid is just a navigator, but you choose your own direction.
+The olfactory pyramid is only a navigator, but you choose your own direction.

-Having a theory makes it easier to navigate the world of perfumery and find the perfume composition that will suit you best.
-Now you can easily explain the perfume you are looking for to a consultant.
+Having a theory makes it easier to navigate the world of perfumery and find the fragrance composition that suits you best.
+Now you can easily explain the fragrance you're looking for to a consultant.
 And you can tell your friends about your perfume experience in a more elegant way.